ahgraber/ahgraber.github.io/pages/project_portfolio.md

 ---
-layout: default
+layout: page
 title: Project Portfolio
+tagline: Data Science Project Writeups
 ---

-# Project Portfolio

 * [**Design Language**](/design_language):
 A presentation about building better presentations in PowerPoint; could be generalized to any type of visualization work when trying to communicate analytical work.